-The vision of the San Diego Children and Nature Collaborative is that all early childhood centers, schools, and not-in-school settings will have natural play areas, and children will spend 60 minutes of unstructured time outdoors in nature every day.
+The vision of San Diego Children and Nature is that all early childhood centers, schools, and not-in-school settings will have natural play areas, and children will spend 60 minutes of unstructured time outdoors in nature every day.
 Families will increase the amount of time they spend outdoors in nature, and every community in the county will have easy access to a family nature club.
 Parks will have natural play spaces and children will be encouraged to explore natural areas surrounding the more traditional play areas.

 Nature at Home